Jervis Bay

 Immerse yourself in nature

 Jervis Bay is home to two national parks, as well as Jervis Bay Marine Park, a haven for bottlenose dolphins, fur seals, little penguins and sea dragons.
 In Jervis Bay National Park and Booderee National Park, meet kangaroos and birdlife.
-Be sure to visit the Aboriginal-owned Booderee Botanic Gardens.
+Be sure to visit the Aboriginal-owned Booderee Botanic Gardens

 Murrays Beach is a seaside jewel in Booderee National Park, perfect for relaxing, swimming and snorkelling.
 At the southern tip of Jervis Bay, Cape St George Lighthouse is a great vantage point to spot migrating whales.
 On the other side of the bay, Point Perpendicular Lighthouse also offers spectacular views.
+Uncover more outdoor adventures in Jervis Bay.

-Blenheim Beach, Jervis Bay
+People walking on Murrays Beach, Jervis Bay

-Uncover coastal towns & villages
+Discover coastal towns

 Where to stay

 There are many places to stay in Jervis Bay, with accommodation options ranging from seaside cottages and holiday homes to caravan parks and beachside campgrounds at Green Patch, Bristol Point and Cave Beach.
+Enjoy luxury glamping at Paperbark Camp, where you’ll wake to the sound of birdsong in a spacious safari tent, nestled among gum trees on an elevated deck.

 Getting there

-Located in the Shoalhaven region on the NSW South CoastJervis Bay is less than a three-hour drive from both Sydney and Canberra.
-Make a road trip of your journey there by driving along the stunning Grand Pacific Drive.
+Located in the Shoalhaven region on the NSW South Coast, Jervis Bay is less than a three-hour drive from both Sydney and Canberra.
+Enjoy the journey by road tripping along the stunning Grand Pacific Drive

 Plan your trip

-Jervis Bay FAQs
+FAQs

 How far is Jervis Bay from Sydney?